ruby-processing/JRubyArt/_classes/gfx_render.md

 ...
 ```

 Note the use of `attr_reader` so we can access the `renderer` outside of `setup`.
 Here is a snippet of code for a 2D sketch, where we draw a polygon outline directly using the processing vertex (nested within `begin_shape` and `end_shape(CLOSE)`).
 All we need to do is supply our renderer as an argument to the Vec2D `:to_vertex` instance method.
+If you want to initialize the renderer in a custom class (ie outside PApplet) you should use the fully justified name `Java::MonkstoneVecmath::GfxRender` or `java_import monkstone.vecmath.GfxRender`.

 ```ruby
 ...